oauthstuff/draft-oauth-rar/main.md

 Based on the data provided in the `authorization_details` parameter the AS will ask the user for consent to the requested access permissions.

-Note: The AS is supposed to merge the authorization requirements given in the `scope` parameter and the `authorization_details` parameter if both are present in the authorization request.
+Note: The AS MUST merge the authorization requirements given in the `scope` parameter and the `authorization_details` parameter if both are present in the authorization request.

 The AS MUST refuse to process any unknown authorization data type.
-If the `authorization_details` contains any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_scope` to the client.
+If the `authorization_details` contains any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 If the resource owner grants the client the requested access, the AS will issue tokens to the client that are associated with the respective `authorization_details`.

-The AS MUST make the `authorization_details` available to the respective resource servers.
-The AS MAY add the `authorization_details` element to access tokens in JWT format and to Token Introspection responses.
+Note: The AS MUST make the `authorization_details` available to the respective resource servers.
+The AS MAY add the `authorization_details` element to access tokens in JWT format and to Token Introspection responses (see below).

-The AS MUST take into consideration the privacy implications when sharing authorization details with the resource servers.
-The AS SHOULD share this data with the resource servers on a "need to know" basis.
+## Token Request

+As noted above, the client is RECOMMENDED to indicate the recource server where it will use the access token using the `resource` parameter.

 ## Token Response
 In addition to the token response parameters as defined in [@!RFC6749], the authorization server MUST also return the authorization details as granted by the resource owner and assigned to the respective access token.